benhami1ton/SE-Pictogram-Maintenance/docs/readme.md

 -----------------------
 With all the glyphs in your Glyphs App file now containing the correct unicode and name values, we can import the EPS outlines of the pictograms.

-With all the glyphs in the file selected run `Import New Outlines...`.
+With all the glyphs in the file selected run `Import New EPS Outlines...`.
 ### What does this script do?
 This script checks the EPS folder to see if there are files that match the names of pictograms in the Glyphs App file.
 If there are, it will remove any existing paths or objects in that glyph, in preparation for importing the new paths and objects.
 It will then move the EPS files that do match into an `Import` folder.
 Then it will open the `Import > Outlines...` menu item, go to the `Import` folder, and allow you to select all files and open them.
 ### What's in this script?